minimaxir/hacker-news-undocumented/README.md

 ### Flagging/Vouching

 If a user has **31 Karma**, they can flag submissions.
-Although submissions cannot be downvoted, flags act as a "super" downvote and enough flags will strongly reduce the rank of the submission, or kill it entirely (flagging is supposed to be used for submissions which are which break the site guidelines, but that isn't always the case in practice).
+Although submissions cannot be downvoted, flags act as a "super" downvote and enough flags will strongly reduce the rank of the submission, or kill it entirely (flagging is supposed to be used for submissions which break the site guidelines, but that isn't always the case in practice).
 A submission that's flagged to death will have a `[flagged]` tag.
 Comments behave similarly.

 A `[dead]` submission (that does not also show `[flagged]`) is killed by a moderator or by the software.
 They will only be shown to users who have `showdead` enabled in their profile.
 A submission can simultaneously be `[flagged]` and `[dead]`.